-“Being known for your art,” RAE said, ““and then being able to use that to do good things.”
+“Being known for your art,” Conlon said, ““and then being able to use that to do good things.”

 The Crucibles is playwright by Arthur Miller that represents the Salem Witch Trials that took place in the Massachusetts Bay Colony in 1692.
 After reading this play for school, I realized a similar theme that was also depicted in The Scarlet Letter.
 This inspired me to analyze the similar theme in both books about the possibility for flawed characters to be good.